Accuracy Calculator

 Follow our simple tutorial to learn how to measure accuracy in all possible situations:

-1. Standard accuracy equation for a diagnostic test, used in method #1
+1. Standard accuracy equation for a diagnostic test, used in first method

 Used if the ratio of patients with the disease (true positive, false negative) and patients without the disease (true negative, false positive) reflects the prevalence of the illness.